codefresh-io/cap-docs.codefresh.io/_docs/getting-started/quick-start.md

 Each section indicates the runtime environment it is relevant to.

 ### Provision runtimes
+Based on your deployment model, start by provisioning the hosted or hybrid runtime.
+Hosted and hybrid runtimes can co-exist with each other.

+* Hosted runtimes: Hosted on a Codefresh cluster and managed by Codefresh.
+You need to provision your hosted runtime once for your account.
+* Hybrid runtimes: Hosted on a customer cluster and managed by the customer.
+You can provision multiple hybrid runtimes in the same account.

 #### Hosted
 1. [Provision a hosted runtime]({{site.baseurl}}/docs/getting-started/quick-start/install-hosted)